hatobus/BBox-Label-Tool/README.md

 1. Resize class's first argument is width, second argument is height.
 2. Default resize size is 256 * 256.
 If you need it, you need to change
 3. When you run this python file need 2 argument.
 1st argument is path to image file.
 2nd argument is path to output folder.

+Convert and resize output sample exists to Images/output .